CGS-James-Greatbanks/IT1001-Project/pre-proposal/final-idea.md

 A simple application that allows users to track where a cable is, and what it's respective input and outputs are.

 **Functions:** <br>
-Choose a device from a list of preset devices and visually display what is currently connected to any given device, e.g. a HP
+Choose a device from a list of preset devices and visually display what is currently connected to any given device, e.g. a HP ProCuve 2626 with a CAT5 cable

 List the types of cable connection, along with other parameters for each cable (e.g. length, µm, transmission window type, port connection details for each end, etc.)